QuiltMC/rfcs/rfc/0015-data-generation.md

 - A JSON for unlocking the block's recipe through an advancement
 - A JSON for defining the block drop loot table, even if it just drops itself

-While there are multiple programns that will help generate various forms of data (see Prior Art), none of them are integrated with the standard Gradle build system or mod code.
+While there are multiple programs that will help generate various forms of data (see Prior Art), none of them are integrated with the standard Gradle build system or mod code.
 This means that if you decide to generate data after you've already defined a dozen blocks and items, you need to copy out that list